ksajarana/KhadijahSajarana_Resume/index.md

 **BALI WITH BABO** `February 2023 - current`

 *A Bali travel and tour website.*
-- Design and implement the business development plan, increasing revenue by 110%
+- Design and implement the business development plan
 - Built the company’s [website](https://www.baliwithbabo.com), designed [business and promotional materials](https://ko-fi.com/s/1d9bd81c3b)
-- Lead the company's effort to expand the target market Internationally, resulting in 1000+ new engagements in the first 3 months
+- Lead the company's effort to expand the target market Internationally, resulting in a 500% increase in bookings within the first year

 ## Education